 Customizing WooCommerce Single Page with Elementor

-Step 8: Once you are in the editor, firstly click on the wheel icon at the lower-left corner and select a product from your store in the preview settings.
+Step 8: Once in the editor, click on the wheel icon at the lower-left corner and select a product from your store in the preview settings.

-With PowerPack’s WooCommerce builder, you get loads of widgets that you can use in combination to create a single page layout.
+With PowerPack’s WooCommerce builder, you get loads of widgets you can use to create a single-page layout.

 Here I have added a 2 column layout.
 On the left column, I have added the product image widget, and on the right column, I have added the following widgets:

 - Product Title